sangoma/sangoma-sbc-provisioning/README.md

 This software performs initial network configuration and provisioning on EMS servers.

+A sample configuration file is provided on the provisioning package, which needs to be renamed from "config-sample-toml" to "config.toml" and placed in the root directory of the USB key OR the /provisioning directory - whichever is being used for provisioning.

-Options required for provisioning and initial network setup should be configured on the "config.toml" file, which contains documentation about each supported option and defaults for most parameters.
+Options required for provisioning and initial network setup should be configured in this "config.toml" file, which contains documentation about each supported option and defaults for most parameters.

 The "request" phase also supports some commands passed via command line,